 Or one who writes or desires to write.

-Because hidden beneath the surface is a story of passion, dreams, triumphs, heart break and gut wrenching events.
+Because hidden beneath the surface is a story of passion, dreams, triumphs, heart break and gut wrenching, tear out my heart type of events.

 They have a story dying to get out.